Meet new friends who speak your language,

-Our JC Orchestra and its chamber ensembles (Honors String Quartet, cello choir, and additional quartets when there is interest);
+Our JC Orchestra and its chamber ensembles (Honors String Quartet, cello choir, and additional quartets when there is interest).

-"Percussion at Juniata" - our concert percussion course, and its breakout groups - World Percussion, Keyboard Percussion Choir, performing with a wind band or orchestra, and our innovative PVC pipe/steel drum group, "Steely Pan and the Pretty Vicious Collegians."
+"Percussion at Juniata" - our concert percussion performing course, and its breakout groups - World Percussion, Keyboard Percussion Choir, performing with a wind band or orchestra, drumline, and our innovative PVC pipe/steel drum group, "Steely Pan and the Pretty Vicious Collegians."

-Membership and Audition "seating placement hearing " Information
+Membership and audition "seating placement hearing " Information

 In your hearing, please plan to play:

-time to hear how well you prepare and how well you read.
-In your hearing please plan
+We rotate string seating early in the rehearsals so we can become familiar with your strengths and find compatible stand partners.
+It helps us plan repertoire and rehearsal time to hear how well you prepare and how well you read.
+In your hearing please plan to play:

-ability (shifting, intonation, tone, etc.);
+(shifting, intonation, tone, etc.);

 One page of a prepared piece, solo or orchestra music;